-Do you love travel?
-Or do you have a travel obsessed friend that you need to find the perfect gift for?
+Do you love to travel?
+Or do you have a travel-obsessed friend that you need to find the perfect gift for?
 Well, I’m here to help.
-When it comes time to buy someone you love a present, or even just treat yourself to something nice, you want it to be something thoughtful, useful and something they’ll really love.
-The ideal gift for any travel lover would definitely be an all-expenses paid trip to somewhere amazing, but if you aren’t a multi-millionaire with cash to spare, these gift ideas are the next best thing.
+When it comes time to buy someone you love a present or even just treat yourself to something nice, you want it to be something thoughtful, useful and something they’ll really love.
+The ideal gift for any travel lover would definitely be an all-expenses-paid trip to somewhere amazing, but if you aren’t a multi-millionaire with cash to spare, these gift ideas are the next best thing.

 1. Tinggly gift voucher

 But waaaaaaait a minute… aren’t gift vouchers the most impersonal of all gifts, short of cold hard cash?
 Yea, in some cases they are.
 This isn’t one of them.
 When you buy someone a Tinggly gift voucher you’re buying them a super cool experience on their next trip.
 You buy them the voucher, they jump online and have a look at experiences in the destination they’re visiting and choose one.
 There are 350 experiences in 80 countries to choose from.
 It’s great because you get to give them a memorable travel experience and they get to choose something they’ll love.
 It could be visiting the Great Wall in China, whale watching in Iceland, motorbiking through Cambodia, exploring a volcano in Hawaii or parasailing over Lake Wanaka.
 Find the Tinggly website here.